hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `authorized_key` -
   (Required)
-  Required.
   The SSH public key data for VMs managed by Anthos.
 This accepts the authorized_keys file format used in OpenSSH according to the sshd(8) manual page.

 The `fleet` block supports: